Today we are sharing our top tips for winter trips to Chicago with kids.

 Just next to Millennium Park is another Chicago landmark – and a really fun place to take pictures.
 The Bean is the nickname of a sculpture that’s actually called “Cloud Gate” – it’s a huge, smooth silver sculpture that reflects the city and sky with amazing curves and angles.
 You can wander round it, under it, and it’s definitely worth stopping by to take some pics!

 Is it cold in Chicago at Christmas?
 Yes, it’s pretty cold.
 But if you wear gloves and a hat and thick-soled shoes, you’ll be fine.
-Take a face mask or scarf you can pull up, too – the wind can get pretty cold on cross-streets, and you’ll feel it on your nose.
+Take a face mask or scarf you can pull up, too – the wind can get pretty frosty on cross-streets, and you’ll feel it on your nose.
+When we visited (the week before Christmas) the temperature was between minus 4 and plus 2 degrees.

-It’s also noisy – if you’re high up in a hotel, the winds coming off Lake Michigan creak and groan like an old lady – this isn’t called the windy city for no reason!
+It’s also noisy – if you’re high up in a hotel, the winds coming off Lake Michigan will creak and groan like an old lady – this isn’t called the windy city for no reason!
 We were so lucky Four Seasons plans ahead and puts ear plugs in its lake-side rooms.
+But definitely think ahead and if you’re a light sleeper, book accommodation close to ground.

-The wind and cold are just part and parcel of a Christmas trip to Chicago, though – there are so many family-friendly holiday sights and activities to explore that you’ll never be bored here.
+The wind and cold are just part and parcel of a Christmas trip to Chicago with kids, though.
+There are so many family-friendly holiday sights and activities to explore that you’ll never be bored here.
 It might just be my favourite US city so far!